-85. Unenhanced cranial CT scanning should be performed from immediately below the skull base to above the vertex as soon as the patient is stable on the day of admission.
-All cranial CT scanning should be undertaken using a multi-slice technique, with a thickness of 0.8 mm and routine 3D surface reconstructed images generated and stored at the time of the scan, see Appendix I.
+35. Unenhanced cranial CT scanning should be performed from immediately below the skull base to above the vertex as soon as the patient is stable on the day of admission.
+All cranial CT scanning should be undertaken using a multi-slice technique, with a thickness of 0.8 mm and routine 3D surface reconstructed images generated and stored at the time of the scan, see Appendix J.

 NB: Recommendation 16 also applies to cross-sectional imaging modalities.
 3D surface reconstructed images employing bone and soft tissue windows should be undertaken for better appreciation of skull fractures and associated scalp soft tissue injuries.
-This does not replace the need for AP and lateral skull X-rays which provide complementary information.

-- Multiplanar reconstructions should be made in true coronal and true sagittal planes. - 87.
+- 36. Multiplanar reconstructions should be made in true coronal and true sagittal planes. - 37.
 MRI of the head should be performed at day 2-5 for all children when CT has demonstrated intracranial haemorrhage and/or parenchymal brain injury and/or skull fracture. - 38.
-MRI of the head should also be performed at day 2-5, for children in who there are ongoing abnormal neurological symptoms or signs irrespective of an apparently normal initial CT scan see Appendix I. - 39.
-Any child that has had an MRI of the head in this context should also have an MRI of the whole spine at the same time. - 10.
+MRI of the head should also be performed at day 2-5, for children in who there are ongoing abnormal neurological symptoms or signs irrespective of an apparently normal initial CT scan see Appendix J. - 39.
+Any child that has had an MRI of the head in this context should also have an MRI of the whole spine at the same time. - 40.
 In children who are older than one year, some injuries have a high association with abusive head trauma such as rib fracture, spinal fracture, retinal haemorrhage and visceral trauma.
-In such cases that present acutely, CT imaging of the head should be considered. - .
+In such cases that present acutely, CT imaging of the head should be considered. - 41.
 CT and MR scans should be reported by a radiologist with appropriate expertise in paediatric neurological imaging.
-If such expertise is not available in an acute situation, the imaging should be reviewed at the earliest possible opportunity by a radiologist with the specified expertise.
+If such expertise is not available in an acute situation, the imaging should be reviewed at the earliest possible opportunity by a radiologist with the specified expertise. - 42.
+Craniospinal MRI should be undertaken at field strengths between 1.5T and 3T with appropriate surface coils for imaging infants and by nursing, radiographic and anaesthetic personnel experienced in imaging very young children.
+See Appendix K for recommended MRI protocols.

-- 3. Craniospinal MRI should be undertaken at field strengths between 1.5T and 3T with appropriate surface coils for imaging infants and by nursing, radiographic and anaesthetic personnel experienced in imaging very young children.
-See Appendix J for recommended MRI protocols. - 44.
-Further follow-up MRI of the head may be indicated.
-See Appendix I for timetable for neurological imaging and Appendix J for recommended protocols.
+43. Further follow-up MRI of the head may be indicated.
+See Appendix J for timetable for neurological imaging and Appendix K for recommended protocols.

-The rationale for follow-up MRI is to identify evolving brain damage which may have longterm developmental consequences and for which the early institution of rehabilitation and support would be beneficial; and to further inform any ongoing legal proceedings and potential criminal injuries compensation cases.
+The rationale for follow-up MRI is to identify evolving brain damage which may have long-term developmental consequences and for which the early institution of rehabilitation and support would be beneficial; and to further inform any ongoing legal proceedings and potential criminal injuries compensation cases.

-Where abuse is historic, a child may present with:

-- Unexplained neurological abnormalities - Neurological developmental concerns in the context of suspected physical abuse - An unexplained increasing head circumference.
+- 44. Where abuse is historic, a child may present with: - Unexplained neurological abnormalities - Neurological developmental concerns in the context of suspected physical abuse - An unexplained increasing head circumference.

-In such cases, MRI head of the index child is the best firstline imaging investigation and should be performed urgently in view of child protection concerns for the individual child and other children within the family unit.
+In such cases, MRI of the head is the best firstline imaging investigation and should be performed urgently in view of child protection concerns for the individual child and for their siblings.